Kingdom of Chitral: Administration

-The capital city was Mastuj.
+The capital city was Chitral Town.
 The official language of the state was Persian, used in official correspondence and literature.
-However, Chitrali was the de facto language.
+However, Khowar was the mother tongue of the dynasty as well as majority of population, and a number of works were written in it.
+The Khowar alphabet was standardized during the kingdom period.

 Mehtar

 The ruler's title was Mitar which is pronounced as Mehtar by outsiders.
 Aman ul-Mulk adopted the Persian style Shahzada for his sons, and the style prevailed from then on.
 The word Khonza (meaning princess in the Khowar language) was reserved for female members of the Mehtar’s family.

-The Mehtar was an influential player in the power politics of the region as he acted as an intermediary between the rulers of Badakhshan, the Yousafzai pashtuns, the Maharaja of Kashmir and later the Amir of Afghanistan.
+The Mehtar was an influential player in the power politics of the region as he acted as an intermediary between the rulers of Badakhshan, the Yousafzai Pashtuns, the Maharaja of Kashmir and later the Amir of Afghanistan.
 The Mehtar was the center of all political, economic and social activity in the state.
 Intimacy with or loyalty to the ruling prince was a mark of prestige among the Mehtar's subjects.

-Civil Administration
+Civil administration

-Tribes in Upper Swat, Dir, Kohistan and Kafiristan (present day Nuristan), paid tribute to the Mehtar of Chitral.

 The Mehtar was the source of all power in the land, the final authority on civil, military and judicial matters.
 To function effectively, he built an elaborate administrative machinery.
 From Chitral, the Mehtar maintained control over distant parts of the state by appointing trusted officials.
 From the Chitral fort, which housed the extended royal family, the Mehtar presided over an elaborate administrative hierarchy.
+Tribes in Upper Swat, Upper Dir, Kohistan and Kafiristan (present day Nuristan) paid tribute to the Mehtar of Chitral.

 State flag

 The state flag of Chitral was triangular in shape and pale green in colour.
-The wider side of the pennant depicted a mountain, most likely the Terich Mir peak.
+The wider side of the pennant depicted a mountain, most likely the Terich Mir, the highest peak of Chitral as well as Hindu Kush.
 In the later Katoor period, this flag served as a symbol of the Mehtar's presence and flew above the Chitral fort.
 It was hoisted every morning, accompanied by a salute from the State Bodyguard Force, and taken down each evening after another salutation.

-Royal Fort, the Shahi Mosque and the summer residence
+Residence

-The forts of Chitral were both fortified residence and the seat of power in the area.
-The Mehtars' fort in Chitral has a commanding position on the Chitral river.
+The Chitral Fort was both fortified residence and the seat of power in the area.
 It remains the seat of the current ceremonial Mehtar.
-To the west of the fort is the Shahi Masjid, built by Shuja ul-Mulk in 1922.
+To the west of the fort is the Royal Mosque, built by Shuja ul-Mulk in 1922.
 Its pinkish walls and white domes make it one of north Pakistan's most distinctive mosques.
 The tomb of Mehtar Shuja ul-Mulk is located in a corner of the mosque.
 The summer residence of the ex-ruler of Chitral is on the hill top above the town at Birmoghlasht.